 Our first study examines how the interaction between three cultural factors (care receivers’ OTD, cultural affiliation, and language accessibility) influences care receiver satisfaction and, in turn, aggressive tendencies.
 The results of Study 1 indicate that high openness to diversity enhanced satisfaction and reduced aggressive tendencies only among care receivers who belonged to the cultural minority (Arabs), and only when information about ED processes was made accessible to them in their own language.

 Our findings thus far offer several insights.
-First, most previous studies that explored the relationship between culture and satisfaction in health care systems examined only a single cultural factor (e.g., the relationship between cultural affiliation and satisfaction or between cultural competence and satisfaction; Castro & Ruiz, 2009; Govere & Govere, 2016).
+First, most previous studies that explored the relationship between culture and satisfaction in health care systems examined only a single cultural factor (e.g., the relationship between cultural affiliation and satisfaction or between cultural competence and satisfaction; [90] [91].
 Our findings show that different aspects of culture interact with each other to explain care receiver satisfaction in the ED context.
-Hence, these results support the CuPS approach (Leung & Cohen, 2011), and specifically the notion that individuals' perceptions and behaviors in multicultural contexts are complex phenomena which derive from an interaction between cultural affiliation, individual competencies and situational factors.
+Hence, these results support the CuPS approach [34], and specifically the notion that individuals' perceptions and behaviors in multicultural contexts are complex phenomena which derive from an interaction between cultural affiliation, individual competencies and situational factors.

 Second, we found that language accessibility (in the form of translation written information in their mother tongue) heightens satisfaction among care receivers from a minority cultural group.
-Considering the various existing information delivery methods, written information is a low-cost, easy, and efficient way to inform care receivers about the administrative and medical procedures in the ED (Semple & Mcgowan, 2002).
+Considering the various existing information delivery methods, written information is a low-cost, easy, and efficient way to inform care receivers about the administrative and medical procedures in the ED [92].
 Our findings thus suggest that ensuring accessibility to such information in the languages used by local ethnic minorities is an easy way for hospitals to improve their service to those populations.
 Interestingly, we found no effect of the information provided in Hebrew (the majority language) among members of the majority community, even though it is reasonable to assume that information delivery should improve satisfaction for all care receivers.

 Our study also departs from much existing literature on culture and aggression in health care contexts in that we consider characteristics of care receivers that can facilitate satisfaction in a culturally diverse context.
 We found that the cultural competency of care receivers, in the form of OTD, plays a significant role in this process.
 In Study 2, we extend and deepen this investigation by considering also the interaction between the cultural proficiency of care receivers, as reflected in their OTD, and that of ED staff, as reflected in their cultural intelligence—specifically, motivational CQ.